-Therefore, the human skeleton cannot function on its own without the continued support of the muscles, ligaments, and tendons.
+Therefore, the human skeleton cannot function independently without the continued support of the muscles, ligaments, and tendons.
 The human skeletal system is also responsible for posture, support, balance, movement, and flexibility.

-Overall, the skeletal system provides a frame to the human body and help it to function in terms of movement.
+Overall, the skeletal system provides a frame to the human body and helps it to function in terms of movement.

 Fun Facts About The Skeletal System

-Here are the top 25 fun facts of the human skeletal system.
+Here are the top 25 fun facts about the human skeletal system.

 - There are 206 different kinds of bones present in the human body that make up the skeletal system.

-- These 206 bones may differ in length and mass between individuals, and this is the basis of the difference in height that is present between people.
+- These 206 bones may differ in length and mass between individuals, which is the basis of the difference in height between people.